 Students may appeal their final course grade if they believe that the grade was assigned inappropriately or capriciously and not in accordance with the grading policy provided in the course syllabus.
-The appeal is made in writing, within 5 days of the final grade being posted, and directed to the course director and then to the Program Director.
-If a resolution of the issue is not made at the program level, then the appeal is made in writing to the Progression Committee (through the Executive Associate Dean of Academic and Student Affairs).
-The Progression Committee will review the written documents and make a recommendation to the Dean within 5 days of the grade appeal.
+The appeal is made in writing, within 3 business days of the final grade being posted and directed to the Instructor of Record (IOR) and to the Program Director.
+If a resolution of the issue is not made at the program level, then the appeal is made in writing to the Progression Committee (through the Executive Associate Dean of Academic Affairs).
+The Progression Committee will review the written documents and make a recommendation to the Dean within 3 business days of the grade appeal.